-The basic idea of [22] is to require that all parts of a protocol are tagged with type information so that wherever the intruder cannot manipulate the value (e.g., inside an encryption) he cannot manipulate the type-interpretation either.
+The basic idea of [21] is to require that all parts of a protocol are tagged with type information so that wherever the intruder cannot manipulate the value (e.g., inside an encryption) he cannot manipulate the type-interpretation either.
 As a consequence, whenever an attack exists, also a well-typed attack exists and thus it is sufficient to analyze protocols in a typed model.
-Still, we need to extend the result of [22] to include protocols that do not follow its tagging approach, but in which all non-atomic message parts are sufficiently disjoint.
+Still, we need to extend the result of [21] to include protocols that do not follow its tagging approach, but in which all non-atomic message parts are sufficiently disjoint.
 Basically, we require only that every two non-atomic parts of the message formats of a protocol will be different unless they have the same (intended) type.
 This extension is limited to free algebra.
-We leave the formal treatment of this idea to the extended version [16] and only state its theorem at this point:
+We state its treatment at this point and include a proof sketch and formal treatment in Appendix A.

-Theorem 1 (Proof sketch in the extended version [16]).
+Theorem 1 (Proof sketch in Appendix A).
 If a format-type-safe protocol has an attack in the free algebra with the described intruder deduction rules, then it also has a well-typed attack, i.e., one where all sent and received messages have the intended types.

 Theorem 1 applies to a large class of protocols, namely all IF protocols (including composed ones) where the all variables can be consistently labeled with intended types.
 Still, because of its limitation to the free algebra, it does not apply to protocols based on algebraic properties, for instance Diffie-Hellman.
-From here on, we simply use a typed model as interface independent from its justification: Precondition 3.
+From here on, we simply use a typed model as interface independent from its justification:

+Precondition 3.
 We expect that in transition rules of honest agents, all variables of incoming and outgoing messages are typed (basic or composed).